darambah/AMG/README.md

 docker pull zaproxy/zap-weekly docker run --rm -v $(pwd):/zap/wrk/:rw -t zaproxy/zap-weekly zap-baseline.py -t https://darambah.com -r zap_report.html

+scan folder contains a html file for this test if you do not want to run it.
 ———————————————————————————————————

+SECURITY TEST
 Automate it in GitHub Actions
 Add a .github/workflows/zap.yml: